Table of Contents [TOC]

 If you want to discover them as safely as possible, you can call a security professional service like WP Hacked Help who will put itself in the skin of hacker to try to find the security holes on your site before another person discovers them.

-How to Check If your WordPress theme is secure?
+How to Check If your free WordPress theme is secure?

 Below you can find tools that can help determine if your chosen theme meets WordPress’ standards, which is an excellent first step to verifying safety of your WP theme.